 There is a clear imperative to reduce obesity, yet treating established obesity is intensive, costly, largely ineffective and unsustainable at a population level.
 This leading team has developed effective lifestyle interventions for reproductive aged women and pregnancy, however, to date, no country has implemented such interventions and scaled them as a systems level- and policy-level evidence-based strategies targeting women pre-conception and pregnancy to prevent obesity.

-Taking a systems implementation approach, the project team will engage with stakeholders, generate and translate new knowledge in implementation of effective interventions and strategies at scale.
+Taking a systems implementation approach, the project team engaged with stakeholders, generated and translated new knowledge in the implementation of effective interventions and strategies at scale.

 Relevance of the project for policy and practice

 The delivery of effective interventions and tool kits will support women through pre-conception and pregnancy to live active and healthy lives.